 This interdisciplinary sequence of five courses incorporates humanities (literature, history, and philosophy) and social sciences as well as writing.
 The courses examine Western and non-Western societies, cultures, and state systems both historically and comparatively.
 The Making of the Modern World (MMW) is taught by faculty from many disciplines, including anthropology, history, literature, political science, and sociology.
 Two of the five courses meet the university level writing requirement.

-Natural Sciences (two quarters)
+Natural Sciences (two courses)

 Two courses are to be chosen from selected offerings in biology, chemistry, physics, and/or earth sciences.

-Quantitative Methods (two quarters)
+Quantitative Methods (two courses)